aboamare/vrgp-specifications/Protocol specification.md

 Of course the vessel may also initiate this sequence.

-### 3.7. authentication messages
+### 3.8. authentication messages
-#### 3.7.1. authenticate
+#### 3.8.1. authenticate
 The _authenticate_ message MAY be sent by the party that wishes to authenticate the other party.
 Typically it is the vessel that wants to authenticate the MOC.
 The message is an object that MUST have a _type_ property the value of which is an array of strings with authentication methods that can be used by the recipient of the message.
-Supported methods specified here are "mrn-cert" and "mrn-token", which stand for authentication based on a certificate as issued by a [MIR] resp. authentication with a OICD token issued by a [MIR].
+Supported methods specified here are "mrn-cert" and "mrn-token", which stand for authentication based on a certificate as issued by a [MIR] resp. authentication with a OIDC token issued by a [MIR].

 If the list of supported authentication types includes "mrn-cert" the message MUST have a _nonce_ property with as value the base64 encoding of a random 256 bit value.